ameadows117/ameadows117/README.md

 I'm Antony.
 I've been programming for over 10 years and I'm mostly self-taught.
 During those 10 years, I've gained 2 years of professional experience so far.
+I'm 22 years old.

 Don't flame me too hard for some of the stuff you see in here, though.